PUGX/shortid-doctrine/README.md

 ## Examples

-To configure Doctrine to use pugx/shortid as a field type, you'll need to set up the following in your bootstrap:
+To configure Doctrine to use ``shortid`` as a field type, you'll need to set up the following in your bootstrap:

 ``` php